pingcap/docs-cn/FAQ.md

 It is not recommended to deploy TiDB offline using Ansible.
 If the Control Machine has no access to external network, you can deploy TiDB offline using Ansible.
 For details, see [Offline Deployment Using Ansible](op-guide/offline-ansible-deployment.md).

+#### How to deploy TiDB quickly using Docker Compose on a single machine?

+You can use Docker Compose to build a TiDB cluster locally, including the cluster monitoring components.
+You can also customize the version and number of instances for each component.
+The configuration file can also be customized.
+You can only use this deployment method for testing and development environment.
+For details, see [Building the Cluster Using Docker Compose](op-guide/docker-compose.md).

+#### How to separately record the slow query log in TiDB?
+How to locate the slow query SQL statement?

+1. The slow query definition for TiDB is in the `conf/tidb.yml` configuration file of `tidb-ansible`.
+The `slow-threshold: 300` parameter is used to configure the threshold value of the slow query (unit: millisecond).

+    The slow query log is recorded in `tidb.log` by default.
+If you want to generate a slow query log file separately, set `enable_slow_query_log` in the `inventory.ini` configuration file to `True`.

+    Then run `ansible-playbook rolling_update.yml --tags=tidb` to perform a rolling update on the `tidb-server` instance.
+After the update is finished, the `tidb-server` instance will record the slow query log in `tidb_slow_query.log`.

+2. If a slow query occurs, you can locate the `tidb-server` instance where the slow query is and the slow query time point using Grafana and find the SQL statement information recorded in the log on the corresponding node.

+#### How to add the `label` configuration if `label` of TiKV was not configured when I deployed the TiDB cluster for the first time?

+The configuration of TiDB `label` is related to the cluster deployment architecture.
+It is important and is the basis for PD to execute global management and scheduling.
+If you did not configure `label` when deploying the cluster previously, you should adjust the deployment structure by manually adding the `location-labels` information using the PD management tool `pd-ctl`, for example, `config set location-labels "zone, rack, host"` (you should configure it based on the practical `label` level name).

+For the usage of `pd-ctl`, see [PD Control Instruction](tools/pd-control.md).

+#### Why does the `dd` command for the disk test use the `oflag=direct` option?

+The Direct mode wraps the Write request into the I/O command and sends this command to the disk to bypass the file system cache and directly test the real I/O Read/Write performance of the disk.

+#### How to use the `fio` command to test the disk performance of the TiKV instance?

+- Random Read test:

+    ```
+    ./fio -ioengine=libaio -bs=32k -direct=1 -thread -rw=randread  -size=10G -filename=fio_randread_test.txt -name='PingCAP' -iodepth=4 -runtime=60
+    ```

+- The mix test of sequential Write and random Read:

+    ```
+    ./fio -ioengine=libaio -bs=32k -direct=1 -thread -rw=randrw -percentage_random=100,0 -size=10G -filename=fio_randr_write_test.txt -name='PingCAP' -iodepth=4 -runtime=60
+    ```

 ### Upgrade

 #### How to perform rolling updates using Ansible?